by Ger Cloudt, author of “What is Software Quality?”

 Is your test framework actually designed?
 Or did it grow without any design or structure?
 Is your test code under version control?
 Do you apply Clean Code practices on your test code and Gherkin scenario’s?
 Do you apply static code analysis on your test code?
 Is your test code reviewed?
 Is your test infrastructure maintained?
 Do you track defects in test code?
 Are your Test Automation Engineers actual Software Engineers?

-To summarize, non-product is code as well.
+To summarize, non-product code is code as well.
 Technical Debt is not only applicable to your product code but to all other code as well.
 To keep your automated testing up and running without too much effort one needs to apply proper software craftsmanship on all code and not only on the product code.
 If not, more and more effort need to be spent on analyzing “false-positive” reds resulting in slowing down your regular development until it becomes the final nail in the coffin.